wkrea/git-cop/README.md

     # Output:
     Running Git Cop...

-    Commit cfea4b29d4181b628f4e6577310a42c3e485b0d8:
+    d0f9bf40a09d10618bcf8a38a5ddd3bcf12fd550 (Brooke Kuhlmann, 3 seconds ago): This is a bogus commit message that is also terribly long and will word wrap
-      commit_subject_length: Invalid length.
+      Commit Subject Length: Invalid length.
 Use 72 characters or less.
-      commit_subject_prefix: Invalid prefix.
+      Commit Subject Prefix: Invalid prefix.
 Use: "Fixed", "Added", "Updated", "Removed", "Refactored".
-      commit_subject_suffix: Invalid suffix.
+      Commit Subject Suffix: Invalid suffix.
 Use: ".".

     3 issues detected.

 With this output, you can see the number of issues detected.
-Each issue shows the cop name, commit SHA (in parenthesis), and the error with help text.
+Each issue shows the commit, cop name, and the error with help text.

 # Tests